-Hence $J$ depends only on the scalar quantity $S(t)=\sum_{i=1}^n \alpha_i t_i$.
+{Hence} $J$ depends only on the scalar quantity $S(t)=\sum_{i=1}^n \alpha_i t_i$.
 It follows that the Hessian with respect to the $t$-coordinates has rank one at every point.
 The induced geometry is degenerate, with a distinguished direction given by $\alpha$ and an integrable $(n-1)$-dimensional null distribution.
-As a consequence, the associated Hessian structure in logarithmic coordinates effectively reduces to a 1-dimensional geometry, even though the ambient space is $n$-dimensional.
+As a consequence, the associated Hessian structure in logarithmic coordinates effectively reduces to a one-dimensional geometry, even though the ambient space is $n$-dimensional.
 On the other hand, when $J$ is expressed in the original $x$-coordinates, the corresponding Hessian matrix is generically nondegenerate and defines a pseudo-Riemannian metric away from a singular set.
-Thus the same function gives rise to two qualitatively different geometric structures.
+Thus, the same function gives rise to two qualitatively different geometric structures.

 We further study the corresponding affine and Levi-Civita geodesics, with particular attention to the distinguished direction and to the behavior near the degeneracy locus.
-The Hessian manifold defined with logarithmic coordinates is geodesically complete for the affine geodesics, but due to the non-invertability of the metric an additional Levi-Civita connection is not defined.
+The Hessian manifold defined with logarithmic coordinates is geodesically complete for the affine geodesics, but due to the non-invertibility of the metric, an additional Levi-Civita connection is not defined.
 Conversely, the Hessian manifold defined with the original coordinates is geodesically incomplete for the affine geodesics (due to a coordinate domain restriction) and for Levi-Civita geodesics (due to the presence of curvature singularities of that connection).

-The paper is organized as follows.
+This paper is organized as follows.
 In Section \ref{define_multiDcost}, we extend the cost function to multiple variables.
-Next, we examine construction of Hessian metrics and their properties for an arbitrary dimension in Section \ref{General_geo}.
+Next, we examine the construction of Hessian metrics and their properties for an arbitrary dimension in Section \ref{General_geo}.
 We then examine the properties of the 2-dimensional versions of these manifolds and the trajectories on them to further illustrate their behavior in Section \ref{2D_geo}.
-In Section \ref{application}, we interpret our results from the perspective of information geometry, relating the cost function to Bregman divergences and Fisher-Rao metrics.
+In Section \ref{application}, we interpret our results from the perspective of information geometry, relating the cost function to Bregman divergences and Fisher--Rao metrics.
 We give our conclusions in Section \ref{conclusion}.

-\section{Canonical reciprocal cost and its $n$-dimensional extension}
+\section{Canonical Reciprocal Cost and Its \boldmath{$n$}-Dimensional Extension}